hawthorneguild/Guides/_playersguide/playing-games.md

 - **Disintegration**.
 A character that has been disintegrated can only be returned to life via True Resurrection or Wish.

-If you decide to let your character to remain dead, you can retire the character and distribute their possessions to other PCs as part of a will if you wish in the <a href="https://discord.com/channels/308324031478890497/617832619689902100">#trade-logs channel</a>.
+If you decide to let your character remain dead, you can retire the character and distribute their possessions to other PCs as part of a will if you wish in the <a href="https://discord.com/channels/308324031478890497/617832619689902100">#trade-logs channel</a>.
 The character will be buried in the graveyard if there is a body and you may roleplay them as a ghost in the roleplay channels, though they can’t leave the graveyard.

 ### Other Consequences